 The Sidmouth Folk Festival has a dedicated team on site from the start of the event right through to the end of the dismantling phase working hard to provide additional waste bins, litter pick and generally ensure that the town keeps looking its best throughout the event.
 We provide over 120 additional bins across our venues to ensure everyone can dispose of their litter responsibly.

 All our bins accept different formats of waste, this is then sorted off site to reclaim items that can be recovered and recycled.
 Our waste contractor, Grist, have a zero to landfill policy.

 By buying a Festival ticket, you have priority entry to events over people paying at the door up to ten minutes before the start of each event.
 Separate queues are usually formed at most venues to facilitate the priority for ticket holders.

 Why do we have to queue at the Ham?

 You don’t!
 People do queue in order to get to their preferred seating position in the venue but it is usually perfectly possible to just arrive 15 minutes before show time to get a good seat.
-We aim to open the doors 30 minutes before Ham concerts and achieved that for all but one of 2018 shows.
+We aim to open the doors 30 minutes before Ham concerts.

 What about the other venues?